 We also may not be able to take advantage of certain opportunities or make certain investments because of our debt levels and our other obligations.
+As a U.S.-domiciled company, we may also face a higher corporate tax rate than our competitors that are domiciled in other jurisdictions.
 Any of these competitive pressures could have a material adverse effect on our business, financial condition and results of operations.

-Following the spin-off, we may face challenges as a result of being a smaller, less diversified company than we were as part of Exterran Holdings prior to the spin-off.
+Following the spin-off, we may face challenges as a result of being a smaller, less diversified business than we were as part of Exterran Holdings prior to the spin-off.

 Following the spin-off, we will own the assets and liabilities associated with Exterran Holdings' international services and global fabrication businesses.
 Because our business represents a subset of Exterran Holdings' business immediately prior to the spin-off, we will have access to a smaller pool of assets, fewer personnel, less geographic diversity and less operational diversity, among other challenges, than we did as a part of Exterran Holdings.
 As a result, we may be unable to attract or retain customers that prefer to contract with more diversified companies that are able to operate on a larger scale than us.
 Our inability to attract or retain such customers may negatively impact our business and cause our financial condition and results of operations to suffer.
-In addition, as a smaller and less diversified company we may be more adversely impacted by changes in our business than we would have been had we remained a part of Exterran Holdings.
+In addition, as a smaller and less diversified business we may be more adversely impacted by changes in our business than we would have been had we remained a part of Exterran Holdings.